Sense the real-world with Newark element14's MEMS Sensor Evaluation Board

 January 29, 2014 – CHICAGO – Sense the real world by measuring motion, altitude and pressure along with the detection of magnetic fields and physical position with the new MEMS Sensor Evaluation Board, available from Newark element14.

 The MEMS Sensor Evaluation Board is ideal for developing projects and designs on multiple platforms.
-The sensor board contains multiple Freescale Xtrinsic sensors including the MPL3115 high-precision pressure sensor, the MAG3110 low-power 3D magnetometer, as well as the MMA8491Q 3-Axis, digital accelerometer making it ideal for applications such as navigation devices, remote controls, wireless controllers, tablet computers or even medical devices.
+The sensor board contains multiple NXP Xtrinsic sensors including the MPL3115 high-precision pressure sensor, the MAG3110 low-power 3D magnetometer, as well as the MMA8491Q 3-Axis, digital accelerometer making it ideal for applications such as navigation devices, remote controls, wireless controllers, tablet computers or even medical devices.

-The MEMS Sensor Evaluation Board communicates through I2C and is equipped with headers with an Arduino shield and Freescale Freedom footprint.
+The MEMS Sensor Evaluation Board communicates through I2C and is equipped with headers with an Arduino shield and NXP Freedom footprint.
 The MEMS Sensor Evaluation Board comes complete with device drivers and sample code to easily evaluate and demonstrate the performance of the sensors.

 "This board will enable even more innovative designs and projects that can react to changes in the real-world," said David Shen, CTO at Newark element14.
 "This board has been designed for use with multiple embedded platforms and is ideal for both engineers and hobbyists alike.
-This collaboration is part of our ongoing relationship with Freescale and ensures we remain market leaders in the development board space."
+This collaboration is part of our ongoing relationship with NXP and ensures we remain market leaders in the development board space."

 The MEMS Sensor Evaluation Board features: